hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral-data-fabric/home.md

 tags:
   - hpe-ezmeral-data-fabric
 ---
-The HPE Ezmeral Data Fabric enables you to run the right application at the right time in the right place on the right data.

 [](<>)[](<>)You can store, manage and access your data from edge to core to cloud at any scale or speed that you need.
 You can build data structures that span your enterprise using the data fabric to handle data storage and motion.
 Your current systems can access data in the fabric, and the same bits can be processed by cloud native applications.